-Dear Campus Community Members and Readers,
+Dear Campus Community Members and Readers.

-The University of Nebraska-Lincoln Police Department (UNLPD) is committed to providing a safe and secure community for students, faculty, staff, and visitors on campus to support the three university missions of teaching, research, and service.
-The department is comprised of state certified police officers, security officers, public safety telecommunicators, and civilian support staff providing law enforcement and security services to the University of Nebraska-Lincoln campus at all hours of the day, every day of the year.
-This report represents our ongoing effort to inform you of the safety services programs and resources available to the campus community to help maintain a safe and secure environment.
+The University of Nebraska-Lincoln Police Department (UNLPD) is committed to promoting a safe environment for students, faculty, staff, and visitors on campus, supporting the university's three missions of teaching, research, and service.
+The department comprises state-certified police officers, security officers, public safety telecommunicators, and professional support staff who provide public safety services for the University of Nebraska-Lincoln campus.